-Student Advisor either a tensive Exam Option: 11 courses (3 hours each) for a total of 33 hours and comprehensive examination or a portfolio, the contents of which are to be ed by the student. otion: 10 courses (3 hours each) and a thesis (4 hours) for a total of 34 hours. is the course for the Master's thesis.
+Studen at Advisor Comprehensive Exam Option : 11 courses (3 hours each) for a total of 33 hours and either a comprehensive examination or a portfolio, the contents of which are to be determined by the student. - Thesis Option : 10 courses (3 hours each) and a thesis (4 hours) for a total of 34 hours.
+ENG 499 is the course for the Master's thesis

-Course Requirement Credit Date

-Hours Completed

-ENG 401: Introduction to Graduate Studies 3

-ENG 402: Teaching Composition 3

-(Required to hold a Teaching Assistantship)

-One literature course (semester/year completed) 3

-One linguistics or TESOL course (semester/year completed) 3

-One course emphasizing pedagogy (semester/year completed) 3
+Course Requirement Credit Hours Date Completed ENG 401: Introduction to Graduate Studies 3 ENG 402: Teaching Composition 3 (Required to hold a Teaching Assistantship) One literature course (semester/year completed) 3 One linguistics or TESOL course (semester/year completed) 3 One course emphasizing pedagogy (semester/year completed) 3

-Six or seven courses distributed in at least two areas of English studies (and 18-21

-semester/year completed)

-1)

-2)

-3)

-4)

-5)

-6)

-7)